ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

 .. note::

-    The resulting array contains an array of `Link`_ objects which have their own bounds and `uri` for the link.
+    The resulting array contains an array of :doc:`../../../classes/Link` objects which have their own bounds and `uri` for the link.

 Embedding Files